mattmontgomery/spj-awards/readme.txt

 5: Account home
 * Impl: List entries
-* Group by order status
+* Impl: Group by order status
 * Pay for entries and checkout workflow

 2: Entry edit and submission